h0lism/digitalgarden/src/site/notes/11-11 Portal.md

 The goal here is the search for truth.
 Or at-least the attempt, best efforts.

 My ultimate aim has been to bring the entity paradigm, what I personally perceive as very real, yet incredibly complex and subtle, to the forefront of our minds.
 As-well, not only that, there is a plethora of integration between science, spirituality, and philosophy that I believe can begin to take place.
-Healing tools are here.
+I want to translate New Earth material for the average man.
 Hey, you don't have to hop on board with me if you don't want to.
 I am not claiming every word to come out of my mouth as divine messages of truth, and I could very well be wrong.
 However....... what if I was right?

 After an extensive amount of investigation into these matters, I believe that I can say - this is a real factor within our reality.